Telesia/matlock_bath_tours/README.md

 As a first time user I want to be able to:

-* View a range of walking tours in the matlock bath area
+* view a range of tours
-* Know the dates and timings of the tours
+* view individual tour details
-* Understand the prices of the tours
+* understand the prices of the tours

-* Understand what is included in the price of the tour
-* Gain further insight into the area
+As a registered user I want to be able to:

+* register for an account
+* login and logout of my account
+* receive an email confirmation after registration
+* book and pay for a tour and receive confirmation

 ### Website Owner/Superuser